Yefym707/Game/README.md

  Zombies move after you finish your actions, then a random event may occur.
  Events can alter your next turn – a storm might reduce you to one action while an adrenaline rush grants an extra move.
  The scenario ends after 20 rounds.
-Win by finding the antidote and returning to the `S` marked starting tile.
+Win scenario 1 by finding the antidote and returning to the `S` marked starting tile.
+Scenario 2 is won by bringing both keys and fuel back to the start.
  You can carry at most eight items (supplies and medkits combined).
- Each victory grants +1 max health for future runs, stored in `campaign_save.json`.
+ Each victory in scenario 1 grants +1 max health for future runs.
+Winning scenario 2 awards five double-move tokens that let you move two tiles in a single action on subsequent games.
+All campaign progress is stored in `campaign_save.json`.
  Survive as long as you can before your health reaches zero.